 Negligence and patient injury

-We can provide you with support with claims for compensation arising from an accident or incident that was not your fault, either at work or away from work; and if successful, you keep 100% of your compensation.
-We can also help your family and friends if they have suffered injury through no fault of their own, but these claims will be subject to deductions from their compensation to pay for the legal representation.
+We can support you with a claim for compensation for injuries you suffer following an accident or incident that was not your fault.
+This may have happened at work or away from work.
+If successful, you'll keep 100% of your compensation.
+We can also help your family and friends if they have suffered injury through no fault of their own; these claims will be subject to deductions from their compensation to pay for the legal representation.

 Wills and probate